 In reality, creating a website is more like building a project car: it requires regular maintenance, updates and revisions to gradually improve it over time.

-There are plenty of reasons why you should regularly service your website, but here are the three key reasons:
+There are plenty of reasons why you should regularly service your website, but here is three key reasons:

 Search engines like Google have a specific system in place for ranking websites when users search certain keywords.
 One of the primary factors of this ranking system is, “Which website has the most relevant, accurate and up-to-date information?”

-Therefore, businesses that regularly update their web content to remain current will rank higher than websites that haven’t been updated in three years.
+Therefore, business that regularly update their web content to remain current will rank higher than websites that haven’t been updated in three years.

 The logic behind this point is quite simple – the quality of the website reflects the quality of the business.
 If your website looks stale, outdated and crappy, potential customers are more likely to think that your products and services are of the same standard.